Best Meteor Shower of the 21st Century: Tau Herculid Meteor Storm

 In what year did we experience the largest meteor shower or meteor storm?

-The last time a meteor storm occurred in 2002; that year, the Leonids provided over 1,000 meteors per hour.
+The last time a meteor storm occurred was in 2002; that year, the Leonids provided over 1,000 meteors per hour.
 Make sure you know how not to miss a meteor event by taking the “Catch a Shooting Star” quiz.

-What is the biggest meteor shower in 2022?
+What is the biggest meteor shower in 2024?

 When is the next meteor storm?

-After the Tau Herculids at the end of May 2022, the next remarkable meteor event is expected to be the Leonid meteor shower in 2034.
-According to the forecasts, that year, the Leonids will provide a ZHR of 400-500.
+There are predictions about the Perseids’ outburst in 2028, as the Earth will pass through a debris trail left by the comet 109P/Swift-Tuttle back in 1479.
+If these predictions come true, we’ll possibly see more than 1,000 meteors per hour.
+The next remarkable meteor event is expected to be the Leonid meteor shower in 2094.
+According to the forecasts, that year, the Leonids will provide a ZHR of 800-900.
 But speaking of thousands of meteors, you’ll need to wait until 2098, when the Draconids might produce up to 20,000 meteors per hour.

 We wish you clear skies and happy observations!